mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.1.3.0 =
+* Added ActiveCampaign integration.
+* Listing of optin and email campaign now displays the newest to oldest.
+* Added styling to pre tag in email template..
+* Added switch to toggle optin campaigns activation.
+* Global success and interaction cookies rule implemented.
+Was previously missing.
+* New display rule: Optin display can now be determined based on whether users are logged in or not.
+* Added support for click triggered (2-step optin process).
+(Premium)
+* Added refreshing styling to customizer controls.
+* "Footer Description" changed to "mailing address" in optin customizer.
+* Added check to ensure jQuery.MailOptin and jQuery.MailOptin.track_impression is defined to prevent any error.
+* Fixed bug where custom fields associated with a connect/esp do not show on initial customizer UI page load.
+* Loads of performance enhancements
+* Code improvements.

 = 2.1.2.0 =
 * Added integration for Drip (Email Marketing Automation Software).